marcus-j-davies/node-red-barred/README.md

 # Node RED BARRED
-The Node RED Barcode Processing Platform
+The Node RED Barcode Processing Platform!

-## Say what!?
-Node RED BARRED, is a Barcode Processing toolkit, with no bias towards any specific target.
+Node RED BARRED, is complete unbiased Barcode Processing Toolkit, allowing full control of the processes following a scan.

-This toolkit includes 2 main components
+Ths Toolkit is in 2 parts.

+ - A Native Mobile Client (iOS, Android)
-- The set of Node RED Nodes
+ - The set of Node RED Nodes.
-  - `Incoming Barcode`
-  - `Send Result`
-  - `Incoming Item`
-  - `Send Item`

-- A native Mobile Client, that does the scanning, the mobile application is developed in .NET MAUI.
-  The barcode decoding is `on-device`, so the performance is only limited by the mobile platform.
+The mobile application uses `on-device` barcode detection, so performance is much greater than web based barcode scanners.

 Currently, the supported barcode symbologies are: